 This is the website for a father and adult son’s journey on Tennessee’s Cumberland Trail.
-The two of us have finished hiking and are now in the process of writing a book about our travels.
-You can follow us on Facebook, on Twitter.
+The two of us have finished hiking and have writtren a book titled Wildly Strolling Along: Father-Son Nature Adventures on Tennessee’s Cumberland Trail.
+You can follow us on Facebook, or Twitter.
+You can also purchase a copy which will be available at the link below.

 Well that’s just great, but what is the Cumberland Trail?